List of British divisions in World War II: Background

 On 8 September 1939, the British Army announced that it would raise 55 divisions to be deployed to France, as part of the British Expeditionary Force (BEF), for service against Germany.
 Thirty-two of these formations were to come from the British Army, and rest from the armies of the British Dominions (for example, the Canadian Army) and the British Indian Army.
 The goal was to fully equip and deploy 20 divisions within the first year of the war and all 55 divisions within two years.
 The British contingent was to come from the expanded Territorial Army and the regular army divisions based in the UK.
 By May 1940, the BEF contained only 13 divisions.
 During the latter stages of the campaign, the Beauman Division was raised ad hoc from rear-area personnel.
 As a result of defeat in the Battle of France and the return of the BEF following the Dunkirk evacuation, the original deployment of divisions was not realised.
 The 51st (Highland) Infantry Division was lost during the Battle of France and it was later reformed by renaming the 9th (Highland) Infantry Division.
 After the BEF returned to the UK, four infantry divisions were disbanded to reinforce other formations.
-The British Army also increased the recruitment for their regiments in Africa (the Nigeria Regiment, the Gold Coast Regiment, and the King's African Rifles), which resulted in two divisions being formed in Africa in mid-1940.
+Colonial regiments in Britain's African colonies, including the Nigeria Regiment, Gold Coast Regiment and King's African Rifles were expanded in size via new recruitment efforts.
+This resulted in two new divisions being formed in Africa in mid-1940.

 The goal of 55 divisions was increased to 58 in January 1941, then cut to 57 on 6 March; the UK was to provide 36 of these.
 During 1941, the 2nd Armoured Division in North Africa was overrun, and its headquarters captured.
 By the end of the year, the British Army had 37 active divisions (one airborne, nine armoured and 27 infantry).
 On 15 February 1942, the 18th Infantry Division was captured by Japanese forces following the Battle of Singapore.
 Lack of equipment hindered growth and an increasing number of divisions based in the UK were reduced in size to provide men for formations fighting abroad.
 By 1943, it became necessary for front line divisions to be cannibalised to provide reinforcements for other formations.
 During 1943, three new divisions were formed after the further expansion of the African regiments.
 By 1944, the UK still had 35 divisions, of which 18 were for training or to be used as a pool for reinforcements.
 By mid-1944, the army did not have enough men to replace the losses suffered by front line infantry units.
 Transfers of men from the Royal Artillery and the Royal Air Force to be retrained as infantry took place, and more formations were disbanded to provide the required reinforcements.
 By the end of 1944, the army had shrunk to 26 divisions: 5 armoured and 21 infantry (including airborne).
 In the final year of the war, the number decreased to 24 divisions.